Statistics Definitions > Beta Level

 How do I Lower Beta?

-In theory, the lower beta, the better.
-You could simply increase the power of a test to lower the beta level.
+You could increase the power of a test to lower the beta level.
 However, there’s an important trade-off.
-Alpha and beta levels are connected: you can’t lower one without raising the level of the other.
-For example, a Bonferroni correction reduces the alpha level (i.e. the probability of making a type II error) but inflates the beta level (the probability of making a type II error).
+Alpha and beta levels are connected: for a fixed sample size and effect size, lowering one will raising the level of the other.
+For example, a Bonferroni correction reduces the alpha level (i.e. the probability of making a type I error) but inflates the beta level (the probability of making a type II error).
 False positives are minimized, but with the payoff that the possibility of false negatives are increased.